Nadine2016/knative/cli-reference.md

 <dt>`--env-cm`, `--env-from-configmap`</dt>
 <dd>Indicates the job definition environment variable that is taken from a configmap, in the format `configmapName:keyName`.
 This value is optional.</dd>
 <dt>`-c`, `--command`</dt>
-<dd>Set a command for the job definition.
+<dd>Override the default command that is specified within the container image.
 This value is optional.</dd>
 <dt>`--cpu`</dt>
 <dd>Specifies the number of CPUs to be assigned to the job definition.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>